VladislavKlekovkin/cloud-ocr/README.md

 The accuracy was calculated as follows: Accuracy = 100 * correct samples / (correct samples + incorrect samples).
 The table summarizes the results of the accuracy comparison:
 ![](./doc_images/accuracy.png)
-As the results presented in the table demonstrate, among the selected datasets, Google Cloud performs better than Microsoft Azure, and Microsoft Azure performs better than AWS
+As the results presented in the table demonstrate, among the selected datasets, Google Cloud performs better than Microsoft Azure, and Microsoft Azure performs better than AWS.

 ### Examples
 Let’s us now demonstrate on several examples how the services in question function and what results they produce.
 We used the same picture for text recognition in each service.